guillermooo/sublime-undocs/source/basic_concepts.rst

 ^^^^^^^^^^^^^^^^^^^^

-*Packages/User* is a catch-all directory for custom plugins, snippets, macros, etc. Consider it your personal area in the packages folder.
+*Packages/User* is a catch-all directory for custom plugins, snippets, macros, etc. Consider it your personal area within the packages folder.
 Sublime Text will never overwrite the contents of *Packages/User* during upgrades.